20 Things to Do on Long Island This Fall: Activities for Families and Kids

 7. A Spooky Celebration

 The Ghostly Gala Halloween party at Long Island Children’s Museum in late October is a fun, safe, and festive way to enjoy the holiday.
-With face painting, gallery trick-or-treating, and a costume party, this is one fall activity in Long Island, you’ll remember well past the spooky season
+With face painting, gallery trick-or-treating, and a costume party, this is one fall activity in Long Island you’ll remember well past the spooky season.

 Adult wearing a red beanie and child in winter gear hiking along a forest path bordered by pine trees on a cool, overcast day.

-8. Long Island has many beautiful hiking trails, and one of the best is Garvies Point Museum and Preserve in Glen Cove.
+Long Island has many beautiful hiking trails, and one of the best is the Garvies Point Museum and Preserve in Glen Cove.
 Leading down to a quiet beach, this easy-for-kids trail is one of the most serene on the island.

 9. Autumn Art Walk